Roland Warpole Loane

-Rowland Walpole Loane (died 8 October 1844), a merchant descended from a family of English landlords, was an early settler in New South Wales.
-Concerned more with his personal wealth than contributing to colonial society, Loane became well-known within the colony for his unscrupulous actions and unceasing litigation.
+Rowland Walpole Loane (died 8 October 1844), a merchant descended from a family of protestant English landlords based in County Cork, was an early settler in New South Wales and Van Diemen's Land.
+He was more focused on creating personal wealth and the potential for developing an export trade in timber and other colonial products with India and the Isle de France than contributing to colonial society.
+Loane became well-known within the colony for his questionable actions and unceasing litigation.
+He appears to have alienated key members of society in the process.